Fertilizing: Don’t, except for lawns or new bulbs. See Sept.

 Q – Do I have to rake?

 A – It’s best not to let layers of whole leaves pack down for the winter, as this can kill the grass underneath.
 You can run a lawnmower over the leaves to shred them.
-If collecting the leaves for compost, layer them with kitchen vegetable waste and thin layers of soil in the compost pile to help them decompose properly.
+If collecting the leaves for compost, layer them with kitchen vegetable or garden waste, and thin layers of soil in the compost pile to help them decompose properly.
 Run over them first with the lawnmower to shred them, if you want to speed decomposition.

 Q – What care does my lawn require now?